open/close all folders

 - Her costume's reveal resulted in something similar.
 There's a big divide on if this is a cool look for her or a case of WTH, Costuming Department?.

 - Lance Hunter taking Clint's place as her ex husband in the series also hasn't been particularly well-received, primarily because he acts just like Clint in their relationship.
 While many aren't against the idea by itself, writing him as an expy of Clint has put a number of people off.
+Cain's run on the series hung a major lampshade on their similarities and mostly had it Played for Laughs.

 - And from the comics: